-Two lab tests that often help in the diagnosis are:
+Two lab tests that are positive in most people and often help in the diagnosis are:

 Other tests that may be done include:

-RA most often requires long-term treatment.
-Treatment includes medicines, physical therapy, exercise, education, and possibly surgery.
 Early, aggressive treatment for RA with newer drug categories can be very helpful to slow joint destruction and prevent deformities.

-Disease modifying antirheumatic drugs (DMARDs): These are often the drugs that are tried first in people with RA.
+Disease modifying antirheumatic drugs (DMARDs): These are the drugs that are tried first in people with RA.
 They are prescribed along with rest, strengthening exercise, and anti-inflammatory drugs.

-Anti-inflammatory medicines: These include aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen and celecoxib.
+Anti-inflammatory medicines: These include aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Antimalarial medicines: This group of medicines includes hydroxychloroquine (Plaquenil).
 They are most often used along with methotrexate.
 It may be weeks or months before you see any benefit from these drugs.